 Emergency Contacts

-If you prepare a LIFE file and put it in the magnetic pouch on your refrigerator or a metal file cabinet, be sure to list those details (including the location) in the emergency information on a cell phone.
+If there is a list or form posted in the home, be sure to note its location under emergency information in their cell phone.
 See the box for Don't Forget the Phone! under Planning Care and Organizational Tools for instructions how to do this.

 Find Support Groups